Structure of Matter 390-ERS-3BUM

 Prerequisites: passed exams on Introduction to mechanics, electricity and magnetism, optics and waves, thermodynamics.

-Didactic units: lecture 30 hrs., classes 45 hrs., laboratory 15 hrs.
+Didactic units: lecture 30 hrs., classes 30 hrs., laboratory 15 hrs.

-Didactic methods: Lecture in the form of a multimedia presentations, supported by demonstration experiments related to the topics currently presented on lectures; classes: solving problems, discussion, consultations, homework; laboratory: performing 5 experiments related to lecture subjects, data analysis and written report prepared at home.
+Didactic methods: Lecture in the form of a multimedia presentations, supported by demonstration experiments related to the topics currently presented on lectures; classes: solving problems, discussion, consultations, homework; laboratory: performing maximum 5 experiments related to lecture subjects, data analysis and written report prepared at home.

 ECTS credits: 8